DigitallyTailored/lightning/readme.md

-# What is Lightning :zap: ?
+# What is Lightning (v2) :zap: ?

-Lightning is a very lightweight Node.js and for the frontend, entirely vanilla JS framework for very quickly serving templated content and static files.
+Lightning is a very lightweight entirely vanilla JS framework for very quickly attaching live data to elements and serving templated content.

-I'm pretty sure this has been done many times before, but I'm keen to practice my JS and create a site framework with the simplest implementation possible.
+It is an unobtrusive framework and should work with an existing website

-## Svelte-inspired
+## Apline and Svelte-inspired

 It is being created with Svelte in mind, but without the need for compilation.